 For students entering Rider as a freshman:

-- Students who earn a 3.5 GPA or higher in high school AND who also score 1300 or higher on the SAT (with a score of at least 640 in Evidence-based Reading and Writing and a score of at least 620 in Math); or an ACT composite of 27 or better, are invited to join the Baccalaureate Honors Program as entering freshmen.
+- Students who earn a 3.5 GPA or higher in high school AND who also score 1300 or higher on the SAT (or an ACT composite of 27 or better) are invited to join the Baccalaureate Honors Program as entering freshmen.
 High achieving test-optional students are automatically considered in addition based on their academic record.
 Completion of two honors writing courses, 5 upper-level seminars or honors experiences, and an honors capstone project is required for graduation with honors.
+The priority deadline to apply to Rider for Fall enrollment to be considered for Honors is January 15.

-- Currently enrolled freshmen or sophomores may apply to the honors program if they achieve success in their freshmen writing class(es), earn a GPA of at least 3.3, and/ or are recommended by a faculty member.
+- Currently enrolled freshmen or sophomores may apply to the honors program if they achieve success in their freshmen writing class(es), earn a GPA of at least 3.3, and/ or are recommended by at least two faculty members (at least one of which must be the professor of one of the student's writing classes).
 For these late-start students, completion of 5-6 courses in the honors program plus an honors capstone project is required for graduation with honors.

 For students entering Rider as a transfer with 20 credits or less: